 Chapter 8: There Is NO Map

-But that’s also the great news.
+But that’s also great news.

-The reason why art is valuable is precisely because nobody can tell you how to do it.
+The reason why art is valuable is precisely that nobody can tell you how to do it.
 Art is the act of navigating without a map, the ability to forge your own path, to discover a new route.